Seabee: Persian Gulf War

 Over 5,000 Seabees served in the Gulf War.
 In August 1990 the 1st Marine Expeditionary Force (I MEF) was assigned NMCBs 4, 5, 7, and 40.
 The first Seabees in theater were a Det from ABC 1, followed by a Det from ACB 2 and then CBUs 411 and 415.
 Mid September Air-Dets from the four battalions deployed to construct air fields for Marine Air Groups (MAG) 11, 13, 16, and 25 of the 3rd Marine Air Wing.
 NMCB 7 was the first Battalion to arrive.
 Camp Nomad was a NMBC-74 project at Ras Al Mishab for MAG 26.
 Camps were constructed for both the 1st and 2nd Marine Divisions as well as Hq complexes for MEF I and II.
 In Saudi Arabia, Seabees built numerous camps, galleys, runways, aprons, helo zones, plus two 500-bed Fleet Hospitals near Al-Jubayl.
 The 3rd NCR was activated to provide a command echelon.
 NMCBs 24 and 74 also deployed in support of the Marines.

-Iraq, Afghanistan, and the War on Terror
+Iraq, Afghanistan, and the War on Terrorism

 Seabees deployed in both initial invasions of the Afghanistan War and Iraq War.
 All active and reserve NMCBs and NCRs were deployed to building to work on civil infrastructure.
 One of the most visible tasks assigned to the NCF was the removal of statues of Saddam Hussein in Baghdad.